ejh243/BrainFANS/documentation/docs/Developer-information/Code-review/Conducting-a-code-review.md

 ### [Useful: Style](./Code-examples.md#style)

 In general, style only matters for consistency.
-We encourage that contributors use linters to check their code for errors and some style so this is unlikely to be a big problem.
+We encourage that contributors use linters/prettiers to check their code for errors and style so this is unlikely to be a big problem.
 Bad coding style is generally fine unless it results in the code failing one of the above points.
 In general you are as unlikely to change someone else's coding style as they are to change your own.
 Style should be about consistency with the current code base, not about personal preference.

 ## Finalising the code review